mstoffel-sag/c8yMQTT/README.md

 * Transmitted Measurements -> Temperature, Gyroscope, Acceleration, Pressure, Humidity
 * Joystick -> Events are created on pressing. __If the joystick is pressed three times__ the PI will start a new registration process.
 This comes in handy if you have to move it to another tenant (works only if you dont use cert_auth).
 * Remote Access (thx Stefan W.)-> If the remote access microservice is subscribed to the cumulocity tenant and the user has remote access rights remote access can be configured within device management of the agents device
-* !!!Experimental!!!
-Software Update.
-You can create a zip file of the repo content deploy that to the cumulocity software repository.
-You should now be able to execute a software update in device management.
+* Experimental Software Update.
+You can create a zip file of the repo content and deploy that to the cumulocity software repository.
+It is recommended to leave the pi.properties out of the deployment since otherwise the local config would be overwritten.You should now be able to execute a software update in device management.
+Only Update is supported and the software name must start with piAgent.
+The agent will create a backup of the old installation in a backup folder.
+The Agent will also create a folder software_download where the downloaded versions are stored.